 Auckland Plan 2050: Monitoring framework

-The annual scorecard includes 33 measures that are aligned to the six Auckland Plan 2050 outcomes and the feasible development capacity target for housing as required by the National Policy Statement on Urban Development Capacity (NPSUDC).
+The annual scorecard includes 33 measures that are aligned to the six Auckland Plan 2050 outcomes and the Development Strategy.

 The outcomes are broad in nature and are to a large extent inter-dependent.